Map of venues around Cambridge

 St.Columba's Hall & Gibson Hall

-St.Columba's main hall (8.4m by 13.6m) is at the back of St.Columba's church.
+St.Columba's main hall (8.4m by 13.6m) is at the back of St.Columba's United Reformed Church (Downing Street, Cambridge CB2 3DS).
 Starting from the main high street (St.Andrew's Street to Regent Street), Downing Street is next to John Lewis on the corner of the new arcade.
 Go past the Revolution night club and the main church entrance to turn into Downing Place.
 The entrance is through large iron gates and then on the opposite side of a small courtyard.
 Do not leave bicycles inside their courtyard.
 The main hall is directly in front of you once you've gone through the lobby.

 For the Gibson Hall, which is slightly smaller (7.3m by 11.1m), follow the corridor past the conservatory and then turn right.